Water level 2014 - river Glomma at Hummelvoll - about 15 km upstream from Eidsfossen waterfall

 The weather is not so stable anymore, there is rain and thunder storms almost every day.
 However, the water level is not changing, and a constant water level almost always means good fishing.
 It can be difficult to determine the best fly since there are not so many hatches as a few weeks ago.
 Night fishing can be quite good now using caddis and caddis puppa.

-The picture on the top shows Jurgen and Kalle from Sweden, watching the river just before the rain comes in.
+The picture above shows Jurgen and Kalle from Sweden, watching the river just before the rain comes in.
 We fished together last week, and in the lower section of the fly fishing zone we landed a good number of grayling.
 Not very big, but we had pleasant dry fly fishing anyway.
 Good flies were Klinkhamer, Zebra, cdc emergers and supper puppa.

 Last Saturday I landed this beauty - 57 cm and 2,0 kg .....
 What a fish !
 My fishing season until now has been great with several 1 kg + trout, biggest one was 1,6 kg, and about 10 grayling > 1 kg, thanks to very good fly fishing conditions around Glomma watershed this summer.